Redividing the Cake: Price-of-Fairness Bounds

-Then, there exists a $(1/4)$\-/proportional rectangular allocation of $C$ to these same $n$ agents with utilitarian welfare $W$, such that $U/W\in O(n^{1/2})$. \end{lemma} \begin{proof} Apply the redivision protocol of Section \ref{sec:rectangle} to the existing division by setting $m=n$ and treating all $n$ agents as "old".
-The partial\-/proportionality guarantee of that protocol ensures that the new division is 1/4\-/proportional.
-The partial-retention of that protocol ensures that for every integer $k\range{0}{n}$, there is a set $S_k$ containing at least $n-k$ agents whose value is more than $\max(\frac{k V_j(Z_j)}{2n},\frac{1}{4n})$.
 Renumber the agents in the following way.
-Pick an agent from $S_{n-1}$ (which contains at least one agent) and number it $n-1$.
-Pick an agent from $S_{n-2}$ (which contains at least one other agent) and number it $n-2$.
-Continue this way to number the agents by $k=n-1,\dots, 0$.
+Choose an agent from $S_{n-1}$ (which contains at least one agent) and number him/her $n-1$.
+Choose an agent from $S_{n-2}$ (which contains at least one other agent) and number him/her $n-2$.
+Continue this way to number the agents by $d=n-1,\dots, 1$; renumber the remaining agent $0$.
 Now, the utilitarian welfare of the new division is lower-bounded by:

 and the utilitarian welfare ratio is at most: